 Regulatory & Disciplinary

-Daniel has an extensive and fast-growing regulatory practice, frequently advising and representing a diverse range of regulators including the Financial Conduct Authority, the Financial Ombudsman Service, the Prudential Regulation Authority, the Solicitors Regulation Authority, Ofgem, the Office for Students and the Health and Care Professions Council.
+Daniel has an extensive and fast-growing regulatory practice, frequently advising and representing a diverse range of regulators including the Financial Conduct Authority, the Financial Ombudsman Service, the Prudential Regulation Authority, the Solicitors Regulation Authority, the Bar Standards Board, Ofgem, the Office for Students and the Health and Care Professions Council.

 Recent matters include:

 - Representing the FOS in as sole counsel in judicial review proceedings before the High Court, and otherwise advising on a range of issues including jurisdiction, consumer credit, bank lending, unfair relationships, debtor-creditor-supplier agreements and appointed representatives.

 - Advising the FCA as standing counsel on the regulation and authorisation of peer-to-peer lending.